MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-160-Lifesaving-Equipment/subpart-160.115-Launching-AppliancesWinches/section-160.115-7.md

 (v) A main line emergency disconnect switch, the opening of which disconnects all electrical potential to the winch, must be provided.
 This switch must be located in a position accessible to the person in charge of the boat stowage and must be in a position from which the movement of both davit arms can be observed as they approach the final stowed position;

-(vi) Limit switches, one for each davit arm, must be provided to limit the travel of the davit arms as they approach the final stowed position.
+(vi) Limit switches must be provided to limit the travel of the davit arms as they approach the final stowed position and prevent overstressing the falls or davits.
 These switches must—

-(A) Be so arranged that the opening of either switch will disconnect all electrical potential of the circuit in which the switches are connected;
+(A) Be arranged so that the activation of any limit switch will stop the travel of all of the davit arms;

 (B) Be arranged to stop the travel of the davit arms not less than 0.3m (12 in) from their final stowed position; and